 Canadian Career Education College

-Face-to-Face Course (F2F) - A course in which an instructor delivers all course content in real time with students usually present in the same location or connected via video/audio conference.
+Face-to-Face Course (F2F) - A course in which an instructor delivers all course content in real time with students usually present in the same location, or connected via a video/audio conference.

-Web-Facilitated Course – An F2F course where the instructor uses web-based technology to supplement/support class time and assignments.
+Web-Facilitated Course – An F2F course where the instructor uses web-based technology to supplement and/or support class time and assignments.

 Online Course – A course where all of the content is delivered asynchronously online.
-There are no F2F meetings and limited synchronized online meetings.
+There are no F2F meetings and synchronized online meetings are limited.

-Hybrid (Blended) Course – "Hybrid" or "Blended" are names commonly used to describe courses in which some scheduled course meeting time is regularly replaced by online learning activities or video lectures or in-person.
-The purpose of a hybrid course is to take advantage of F2F, video access and online learning (e.g. a class access/attend the course via video lecture or meet face to face or live online via web activities).
+Hybrid (Blended) Course – "Hybrid" or "Blended" are names commonly used to describe courses in which some scheduled course meeting times are regularly replaced by online learning activities, video lectures, or in-person.
+The purpose of a hybrid course is to take advantage of F2F, video access, and online learning (e.g. students can access/attend the course via video lecture, or meet face to face, or online via web activities).

-Academic Content and its Oversight – The original academic materials prepared by the instructor, not including the related technological architecture.
-The oversight of academic content is conducted through peer review and evaluation and is related to the integrity and appropriateness of course and program curricular content, as well as an assessment of teaching effectiveness.
+Academic Content and its Oversight – This refers to the original academic materials prepared by the instructor, not including the related technological architecture.
+The oversight of academic content is conducted through peer review and evaluation, and is related to the integrity and appropriateness of the course and the program's curriculum, as well as an assessment of teaching effectiveness.

 A. Online and hybrid course and program offerings shall contribute to the goals of providing a distinctive educational experience while eliminating the achievement gap and meeting retention and graduation goals.